Genoese navy: Resurgence under Andrea Doria

-Portrait of Admiral Andrea Doria, who advocated for a strong Genoese navy in the 16th century.
+Portrait of Admiral Andrea Doria, who advocated the importance of a strong Genoese navy in the 16th century.

 The Genoese navy saw a period of revival under the leadership of admiral and statesman Andrea Doria, who renewed interest in the navy.
 Doria was born in Genoa and served as a mercenary for various nations during his early life.
 He returned from service as a mercenary captain in 1503 to encourage Genoa to resist French encroachment, but failed and was forced to flee the city.
 From 1503 to 1522 Doria commanded a Genoese squadron in the Mediterranean against the Ottomans and the Barbary states.
 He fought against the Holy Roman Empire on behalf of France in 1522 before leading the Genoese fleet into Genoa and expelling the French in 1528.
 Doria then came into the service of Emperor Charles V of Spain and the Holy Roman Empire and was granted the office of Imperial Admiral.
 Doria incorporated the Genoese navy into the Imperial navy and went on to defend the fortress of Koroni from the Ottomans and capture the city of Patras.
 A major victory over the Ottomans in the Battle of Girolata by the Genoese navy resulted in the capture of 11 galleys and Admiral Dragut.
 After retiring from military service, Doria, who was genuinely devoted to his native city of Genoa, worked to re-establish the republic's independence, free of the interference of foreign powers.
-The Genoese economy began to shift from trade to banking and manufacturing as Portugal and Spain established their overseas empires, and Doria advocated that the Genoese navy should shift its doctrine from competition with other Christian nations to that of cooperation with other Europeans against Muslim piracy.
+The Genoese economy began to shift from trade to banking and manufacturing as Portugal and Spain established their overseas empires, and Doria advocated the Genoese navy shifting its doctrine from competition with other Christian nations to that of cooperation with other Europeans against Muslim piracy.
 He was also a strong proponent of using naval artillery, and as such equipped many of the navy's vessels with cannon.